SecundinoN3/sql-data-warehouse-project/README.md

 (DATA ENGINEERING)

-Objective: Develop a data warehouse using SQL Server for sales data, enabling analytucal reporting and informed decision making for BI.
+Objective: Develop a data warehouse using SQL Server for sales data, enabling analytical reporting and informed decision making for BI.

 Specifics: